GamesCenter - Elevating the Web Experience

 Context

-This creative workaround proved to be a testament to the idea that constraints can often lead to the birth of innovative solutions,and alloed the single file “app.html” to be a stone thowards the idea of having a ”Portable Web App” single file, that you could drop on any webserver and expect it to work.
-I could in the future develop some more tools like this, thiking about like a base 64 decoder or many little utilities looking alike.
+Constraints can often lead to innovative solutions, and allowed the single file “app.html” to be a stone thowards the idea of having a “Portable Web App” single file, that you could drop on any webserver and expect it to work.

 Search Features

-You can find your favorite games in a flash – it scans both the title and even the translated English title for a double dose of convenience.
-It’s not just about finding games; it’s about finding them right away.
-With real-time filtering, there’s no waiting around.
-Just type and watch the magic happen as the results light up before your eyes.
+GamesCenter offers a streamlined search functionality, allowing users to quickly find their favorite games with ease.
+The search feature scans both the title and translated English title for comprehensive results, ensuring a double dose of convenience.
+With real-time filtering, there’s no need to wait around – simply type your query and watch as the results light up before your eyes.

 {#if gameStore?.description?.length > 0}